 - If the student does not admit to the charges as stated, The Senior Associate Dean will refer the matter to a hearing committee to review the case.

 - If denying the charges as stated, the student may include in their written response background evidence to be provided to the committee and may suggest witnesses for the hearing related to the issue may be provided to the committee prior to the hearing.
-The hearing committee will consist of two Thayer faculty and the Senior Associate Dean each of whom will be trained on the applicable procedures and standard of review.
-The Senior Associate Dean will notify the student of the members of the committee and the student will then have 2 calendar days to request that a member of the committee not participate in the hearing due to a potential conflict of interest; any request must be supported with an explanation and any relevant documentation.
+The hearing committee will consist of two Thayer faculty members and the Senior Associate Dean, each of whom will be trained on the applicable procedures and standard of review.
+The Senior Associate Dean will notify the student of the members of the committee, and the student will then have 2 calendar days to request that a member of the committee not participate in the hearing due to a potential conflict of interest; any request must be supported with an explanation and any relevant documentation.
 The Senior Associate Dean will review and make a final determination on any such request.
 Thayer is a small community; accordingly, knowledge of or acquaintance with the student and/ or witnesses in a hearing, awareness of a case, participation in campus issues related to the subject matter of a case, participation as a consequence of one's official role in events surrounding a case, and/ or participation in the disciplinary process prior to the hearing of the case shall not automatically be grounds for disqualification.

 - A student may refuse to make any statement at the hearing.
 Such refusal shall not be considered as evidence against the student.